The following professionals lent their expertise to this article:

 How do I become a medical assistant in Oklahoma?

 Officially, medical assistants in Oklahoma aren’t required to be CMAs or RMAs.
-But committing to career prep pays off in the long run.
-For starters, most employers prefer to hire medical assistants with a formal certification.
+But committing to career prep is a wise investment because most employers prefer to hire medical assistants with a formal certification.
 Additionally, the experience you gain in your CMA courses can lead to a higher starting salary.

 Can a medical assistant give injections in Oklahoma?

-Oklahoma state law prohibits medical assistants from performing injections; this role is exclusively reserved for a Certified Medication Aide.
-One exception to this rule is that medical assistants can administer insulin or vitamin B12 shots after proper training.
+No. Oklahoma state law prohibits medical assistants from performing injections.
+This role is exclusively reserved for a Certified Medication Aide.
+One exception to this rule is that medical assistants can administer insulin and vitamin B12 shots after proper training.

 To become a Certified Medication Aide in Oklahoma, you must take a written certification exam designed for nurse aides who administer medication, for which you’ll need to meet the following minimum qualifications: